 There are a few reasons I left California.
 One was that I hadn’t been able to find a real job since 2001, the year of the dot-com crash, even as I returned to school, finished a B.A., an M.A., and a Ph.D., all to no avail, and my frustration has long since morphed into fury.
 Whatever it is I’m looking for, and at this point, I honestly don’t even know what that is, I wasn’t finding it in California, where I’d lived for over fifty years.
 Read more

-See update and a partial retraction for March 18, 2021, at end of post.
+See updates and a partial retraction through January 22, 2022, at end of post.

 Racism and bigotry exist.